MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 ### Set up a fulfillment strategy

 To define a strategy, go to the **Fulfillment > Strategies** page in Intelligent Order Management and select **New**.
-For each strategy, you can provide a unique name, description, source list consisting of fulfilment sources for the strategy, and you can configure the strategy to use real inventory.
+For each strategy, you can provide a unique name, description, source list consisting of fulfillment sources for the strategy, and you can configure the strategy to use real inventory.

 On the **Strategies** page, enter values for the following.